Note: This article was originally written in June 2017. It was updated in June 2019 to include screenshots and examples from newer versions of Xcode.

 The version of Xcode you use to build your app has a number of important consequences.

 - It sets the base SDK version that you are building against.
-This can implicitly opt you in to certain OS features.
-For example, building against the iOS 10 SDK in Xcode 8.x opts your app in to the new Today Widget appearance.
-Build with Xcode 7.x (against the iOS 9 SDK) and even when run on iOS 10, your app will use the iOS 9 style widgets.
+This can implicitly opt you in to certain OS features or device support.
+For example, building against the iOS 12 SDK in Xcode 10.x opts your app in to support the iPhone XS Max and iPhone XR screen sizes.
+Build with Xcode 9.x (against the iOS 11 SDK) and even when opened on an iPhone XS Max running iOS 12, your app will use the iPhone X resolution and be scaled to fill the larger screen.
+See How iOS Apps Adapt to the iPhone XS Max and iPhone XR Screen Sizes for more information.

 - For Swift code, the version of the language itself can change.
 This was particularly important during the Swift 2.x to 3.0 timeframe when the language underwent many significant, and incompatible, changes.
-Still using Swift 2.3?
-You can’t use Xcode 8.3 or higher.
+Still using Swift 3?
+You can’t use Xcode 10.2 or higher.
+Upgraded your code to Swift 5?
+You can’t use Xcode 10.1 or lower.

 - Support for older OS versions.
 Xcode is quite aggressive at dropping simulator support for older iOS versions.
-If you want simulator support for more than the current and previous major iOS version, you often can’t use the latest Xcode release.
+If you want simulator support for more than the current and previous two or three major iOS versions, you often can’t use the latest Xcode release.

 Having multiple versions of Xcode available provides more flexibility.
 It’s good practice to try and stay up-to-date, but sometimes you need the ability to release an app built with an older version.
-This is especially important just after the public release of a major iOS version around September if your app isn’t quite ready to opt in to all the new features but you need to release an update.
+This is especially important just after the public release of a major iOS version in September.
+If your app isn’t quite ready to opt in to all the new features but you need to release an update, you will need to build with an older version of Xcode.

 Installing Multiple Versions of Xcode

 For the most flexibility, the best approach is to download specific versions of Xcode manually rather than using the Mac App Store version.
 Apple provides download links for released versions of Xcode on its website at https://developer.apple.com/download/more/.
 Between WWDC and public release, the latest beta version of Xcode can be downloaded from https://developer.apple.com/download/.
-The link on that page for the current version just opens the Mac App store.
+The link on that page for the currently released version just directs you to the Mac App store.
 It’s best to use the manual download.
 Sometimes it takes a little while for the most recent public release to become available for manual download.

 Installing a specific version is easy.